Introduction

 • The Checks page will be inaccessible if the user has "No Access" for both check types

-If a user has different permission levels for the two check types:
+When users have different permission levels for the two check types:

 • If one check type is set to View & Print while the other is set to View, only checks of the type with "View & Print" permission can be printed